 Coronavirus forces New York City schools into daunting experiment with teaching from afar

-Her students are used to seeing her in the classrooms of Adrien Block Intermediate School 25 in New York City's Flushing neighborhood, but on Monday morning "Miss Brooke" appeared instead on their laptop and phone screens, sitting in her suburban kitchen.

-"These are interesting times," Brooke Wacha, smiling calmly, told her students, among the 1.1 million children in the largest public school system in the United States, which began a grand, unwieldy experiment in remote learning as the coronavirus outbreak largely confines Americans to their homes.
-"I'm hoping to make this process as easy as possible and I don't want to put any extra stress on the families," she said in the video she had uploaded to a private YouTube channel.
-"So, just with this week, hang in there, work on figuring out the technology."
+"There was a lot of frenzy in the morning when we first started," said Mina Leazer, an English-language teacher at the Urban Assembly Gateway School for Technology in Manhattan's Hell's Kitchen, describing a deluge of emails and notifications from overlapping technology platforms.
+"It's like a September back-to-school feeling," she said, working from her apartment in Manhattan's Chelsea neighborhood.
+"The kids are excited.
+We had one student who doesn't do so great in regular classes and he was just blowing through all the assignments online."

+Still, only four out of 25 students had completed one assignment by Monday afternoon, and Leazer expected to be making a lot of follow-up calls on Tuesday.
+RICH AND POOR CORNERS

-The city's school chancellor, Richard Carranza, predicted "hiccups" as the system is atomized, dispersed across countless apartments in the city's richest and poorest corners and linked only by the internet and occasional phonecalls.
-The challenges are enormous.
+The city's school chancellor, Richard Carranza, had predicted "hiccups" as the system is dispersed across countless apartments in every corner of the city, from the richest to the poorest, linked by the internet and occasional phonecalls.
 Some city schools have no prior experience with remote learning.
-Not every student's parent or guardian is tech-savvy or even available in the day to supervise schoolwork.
-The school system serves many children with special needs, including those in the care of Wacha, who specializes in teaching children with autism and cognitive impairment.
+Not every parent or guardian is tech-savvy or even available during the day to supervise schoolwork.
+Many students have learning disabilities, and about 114,000 are homeless.

+A week after classrooms closed amid a broader city shutdown, teachers aimed to get students back on track.
+Some Laguardia students answered questions about the use of sound and music in the Tim Robbins film "The Shawshank Redemption."
+Max Caito-Jefferson, a seventh-grader at Public School 9 in Brooklyn's Prospect Heights, read a Dr. Seuss book with his mother.
+Some of Leazer's students were assigned the first scene in the Lorraine Hansberry play "A Raisin in the Sun," an African-American theater landmark.
+Her colleague, English literature teacher Aqualyn Jones, had marked up the text in Google Classrooms with annotations, linking the story to her students' present predicaments.

+"This is one of the main themes of the play, a disappointment that life has not gone as the character expected," Jones wrote, highlighting a description of Ruth, the play's weary young mother.
+"For many of us, life isn't going as we expected right now."
+GOOGLE CLASSROOM

-Charlie would have to sit at his desk in his room, and Creamer had resigned herself to having to sit with him, "because if he can get out of doing it, he will."
-New York is an epicenter of the pandemic with nearly 17,000 cases and more than 115 deaths. https://tmsnrt.rs/2w7hX9T
+Charlie was eventually convinced to sit at his desk, and Creamer resigned herself to sitting with him, "because if he can get out of doing it, he will."
+In a recorded video, his teacher said hello to each of her students by name, and Creamer saw her son smile when she got to his.
+Charlie argued sometimes that he didn't want to do a worksheet, but Creamer still welcomed the distraction.

-GOOGLE CLASSROOM Classrooms closed a week ago in New York as COVID-19, the respiratory illness caused by the new coronavirus, accelerated through the crowded city, although families can still pick up meals from outside school buildings.

-Since then, teachers have been busy revising their lesson plans and sharing tips with stressed parents on how they make children focus on their work.
-Many schools are using the Google Classroom service, posting assignments to be completed by students as and when they can during the week while confined at home with their families.
-City officials have had to lend out tens of thousands of school laptops so no child is left digitally marooned.
+"It was good for me, like, OK, what's the next assignment?" she said.
+"Then I'm not sitting here and watching the news and worrying about if I'm going to end up at the Javits Center on a cot on a ventilator."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)